QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 The Data Point [C]: The verb katangellō ("proclaim") is the language of public announcement—the heralding of news (cf. Acts 17:3, NIV [E]).

-The Logic [I]: Communion is a "speech act."
+The logic [I]: Communion is a "speech act."
 The Table is not a private mystical signal; it is a public broadcast into history and to the powers (cf. Ephesians 3:10, NIV [E]).

 4.2 The "Until" Variable: The King’s Fast